 When my friend informed me of his beach getaway plan with his foreign love interest, I strongly advised him against it.
-I went on about perceptual biases, how distance allows us to idealize others, about being blinded by infatuation, how it sets a terrible precedent for a relationship, and so on.
+I went on about cognitive biases, how long distance relationships allow us to idealize others, about being blinded by infatuation, how it sets a terrible precedent for a relationship, and so on.

 He said he understood.
 But he had never met a woman like her and that if he didn’t at least find out, he’d wonder “What if?” for the rest of his life.

 Sounds reasonable, even admirable.
-But my point was that he actually hadn’t met this woman yet.
+And hey, I don’t really blame him.
+Although I wouldn’t have done the same.
+Because my point was that he actually hadn’t met this woman yet.
 The woman he had met who was “like nobody else” was a product of his fantasies and desires, not reality.
-What was reality were the dozens of women around him whom he was ignoring in favor of pursuing a romantic phantom.
+In reality, he ignored dozens of real women directly around him to pursue a romantic phantom.

 From his account, the first day was fine, if a bit awkward and distant.
 But then the weight of the stratospheric expectations crashed through on the second day.
 She couldn’t square the circle of their lifestyle differences, the living on two different continents.
-I imagine reality hit her like a slap in the face: she’s on some beach somewhere with a guy she only met for a few hours the year before.
-What the hell was she doing?
+I imagine reality hit her like a slap in the face.
+What the hell was she doing on a beach somewhere with some guy she only met for a few hours a year ago?

 She told him that she thought they should just be friends.

 Obviously, my friend was disappointed.
-But by the third day, the disappointment had turned into anger — and not necessarily at her, but at reality.
-This woman who “had everything he looks for in a woman,” and who was like “no one he had met before,” had within three days become “immature,” “entitled,” and “unappreciative.”
+He had followed his dreams, and it didn’t work out.
+But by the third day, the disappointment had turned into anger—and not necessarily at her, but at reality.
+This woman “had everything he looks for in a woman,” and was like “no one he had met before.”
+And within three days, she became “immature,” “entitled,” and “unappreciative.”

 But the fact is that she had always been those things.
 Just as he had always been just a friend to her.
 They were just the last ones to find out.